 What ClearFeed Enables (Without Changing How Your Team Works)

-- Stay in Slack and respond to Teams customers: When a customer posts in a Teams support channel, the message appears in the mapped Slack channel.
-Agents reply on Slack, and responses are automatically posted back to Teams.
+- Stay in Slack and respond to Teams customers: When a customer posts in a Teams support channel, the message appears in the mapped Slack Triage Channel.
+Agents reply in Slack, and responses sync back to the customer’s Teams channel.

-- Real-time two-way sync of conversation context: Messages, replies/threads, files, and updates stay aligned across Slack and Teams so both sides see the same conversation.
+- Real-time two-way sync of conversation context: Messages, threaded replies, and file attachments stay aligned across Slack and Teams so both sides see the same conversation.

 - Reduce context switching and improve response speed: Support stays in one operational workspace (Slack), while customers get timely, organized support in Teams.

-If you are ready to streamline your customer support across Slack and Teams, try ClearFeed free for 14 days.
-See the difference for yourself.
-Or, if you would like to talk about your specific needs, book a short demo.
-We will review your challenges and show you exactly how ClearFeed can integrate with your system.
+If you are ready to streamline your customer support across Slack and Teams, start a free ClearFeed trial.
+Or, if you would like to talk through your specific setup, book a short demo and we will walk through how ClearFeed maps to your Teams accounts and ticketing stack.

 Frequently Asked Questions